Configure Journey

 - Maintain consistency in engagement

-- Provides a good customer experience by limiting over-communicating with the customers
+- Provides a good customer experience by limiting over-communication with the customers

 The following conditions must be satisfied for a customer to enter or re-enter the journey.
 You can configure the settings as follows: